WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

     </button>
 </div>

-> Once I get two sessions back to back I can switch between them with insane
+> Once I get two sessions back to back, I can switch between them with insane
 > speed and precision.

 ## More Precision
 _one keystroke_

-The final layer of precision is for my most current projects that I need to get to with a single keysroke.
+The final layer of precision is for my most current project.
+I need to get to these with a single keystroke.
 These are bound to a set of keybindings that were readily available, just above the home row.

 ``` bash